ThierryHFR/scangearmp2/README.md

 	It has been done as a patch to have a minimun impact on the orginal scangearmp2 source code.</br>
 </br>
-	The concerned scanner are :
+	The scanner supported by this backend are :
 </br>
 </br>
 #MG7500 series</br>